mediquo/docs-sdk/docs/sdk/widget/customization.md

 Default: false.

 On temporal users it opens an automatic message 2 seconds after the initialization.
+You can customize the text using the `initial_message` text field.

 Example: